Baftez/Baftes-CMS/README.md

 You'll need to upload the web_users table for website user accounts.

-You will need to manually create this table or use an existing one.

 WoW Database Access: Ensure your web server can connect to your WoW server's auth and characters databases.

 Configuration File (config.php):